dapr/quickstarts/tutorials/pub-sub/README.md

 <!-- END_STEP -->

-2. There can be multiple items/orders/messages inside a redis stream.
-It is possible to get the number of orders inside a Stream just using the `XLEN` command:
+2. There can be multiple items/orders/messages inside a Redis stream.
+It is possible to get the number of orders inside a stream by using the `XLEN` command:

 <!-- STEP
 expected_stdout_lines: